Federal Travel and Transportation Policies

 • under ethical conduct regulations concerning personal acceptance of gifts.

 Pre-Employment Interview Travel—5 U.S.C.
 5706(b) authorizes agencies to reimburse certain pre-employment interview travel expenses of interviewees.
 Reimbursable expenses include most of the expenses payable to a federal employee traveling on official business.
-Specific information is in FTR 301-75.
+See FTR 301-75.

 Travel Expenses of Federal Employees with Disabilities—FTR 301-13 authorizes payment of certain additional travel expenses necessarily incurred by an employee as a result of the employee’s disability or special physical need.
 Reimbursable expenses include the cost of specialized transportation to, from, and/or at the temporary duty location; cost of specialized services provided by a commercial carrier; cost of baggage handling; and cost of transporting or renting a wheelchair.
 Allowable expenses also include the transportation and per diem expenses incurred by a family member or other attendant who must travel with the employee to make the trip possible.
 Under FTR Amendment 2006-03, agencies may reimburse employees for the expenses of an attendant as a miscellaneous travel expense.